 The next step, and arguably the most important, is figuring out how you’ll set up your brunch.
 Will you be serving the guests, or will they help themselves?
 Is it a more formal seated affair, or will guests mosey around as they munch?
 There are so many options!

 - Serve food buffet style.
 While you could serve guests plated meals, most brunches work best family-style or serve yourself.
-Line dishes on a long table, like this sleek credenza or even this simple console table, to easily create a self-service buffet – or line the table with toppings for a build-your-own-waffle or pancake bar!
+Line dishes on a long table, like a sleek credenza or even a simple console table, to easily create a self-service buffet – or line the table with toppings for a build-your-own-waffle or pancake bar!
 If you don’t have a buffet table or something comparable, you can always display dishes on your kitchen counter or dining room table.

 - Create a drink station.
 If you’re keeping the beverage situation simple with water and juices, you can pour them into carafes and create a little station on a small end table or pub table.
 If you’re providing a more elaborate selection, like a mimosa bar or coffee bar, spread out the goodies on another long table, similar to your buffet-style food!
 To make your drink station look polished, label everything with pretty signage and add touches like flowers, a tablecloth, a garland, or anything else that fits your theme!